 How to Construct a Round Robin Bet

-To make a round robin bet, you must include at least three separate parlays with at least three different lines.
+Round robin bets require you to create at least three separate parlays with at least three different lines.
 This can be a tad confusing, so let’s break down an example.

 Brooklyn Nets +7.5 (-110)